Chart Color Schemes

 Population

-Population growth drivers in Hurstville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hurstville are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates and new addresses validated by AreaSearch, as of Nov 2025 the suburb of Hurstville's population is estimated at around 34,585.
-This reflects an increase of 3,423 people (11.0%) since the 2021 Census which reported a population of 31,162 people.
-The change is inferred from the resident population of 33,957 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 956 validated new addresses since the Census date.
-This level of population equates to a density ratio of 8,293 persons per square kilometer, placing Hurstville in the top 10% of national locations assessed by AreaSearch.
-The suburb's 11.0% growth since the 2021 census exceeded both the SA4 region (5.5%) and the state, marking it as a growth leader in the area.
-Population growth was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.
+The population of the Hurstville statistical area (Lv2) is estimated at around 35,065 as of Nov 2025.
+This reflects an increase of 3,903 people since the 2021 Census, which reported a population of 31,162 people.
+The change is inferred from the resident population of 33,977 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 956 validated new addresses since the Census date.
+This level of population equates to a density ratio of 8,408 persons per square kilometer, making land in the area highly sought after.
+The Hurstville (SA2) experienced a growth rate of 12.5% since the 2021 census, exceeding the SA4 region's 7.5% and the state's growth rates.
+Overseas migration contributed approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered by this data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth, with the suburb expected to increase by 6,165 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.4% in total over the 17 years.
+Future population trends project an above median growth for the area, expecting it to expand by 6,167 persons to 2041, reflecting a gain of 14.8% in total over the 17 years.

 Frequently Asked Questions - Population